jmwfr/SimpleBacklogSCRUM/README.md

 Then to move a task between development steps, just drag and drop it on the corresponding colum.

-Once you have saved a backlog (and refreshed the page for now, sorry need to improve that), you can select it from the "Select a backlog list" to load it again.
+Once you have saved a backlog, you can select it from the "Select a backlog list" to load it again.

+To delete a backlog just select it in the list and click the "Delete Selected" button.

 You can use the "Reset" button to empty all the backlog workspace (please think to save your work before that).